Why do you need an MVP when building an app?

 You have an idea, a group of experienced developers, and an investor.
 You may be putting your own money into the project.
 After all, it has to work!
 You feel that your digital product will find customers and start making a profit quickly.
 But are you sure about this?

-There are many start–ups in the world every day.
-Most of them do not even survive a year.
-Behind every failure are bad decisions, lost time and money spent.
+Every day, numerous start-ups emerge in the world.
+Most of them do not even survive a single year.
+Behind every failure are bad decisions, lost time, and money spent.
+According to statistics, misreading market demand is one of the reasons why start-ups fail, accounting for approximately 42% of cases.
 Fortunately, there is a way to mitigate the risks.
 To start, you need to ask yourself: who are you creating the product for?
 The answer is simple - for customers.
 So why not listen to their voices and give them a way to suggest what they need to you themselves?
 This is exactly the approach that the MVP strategy implies!